Phase 01 · cold discovery · deliverable

 The customers told me the product.

-Eight sentences, one per relevant household, taken without editing from the transcripts.
+Fourteen sentences, one per household, taken without editing from the transcripts.
 Read them slowly.

 "The document is the receipt.
 The conversation is the thing."